polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 }
 ```

 Here we have a structure of arrays, the `pos`, `rot` and `scale` components are separate arrays.
-Because the translate_soa function only uses the `pos` array we don't need to pollute our caches with `rot` and `scale` as we do in the aos version because of the data layout.
-But in addition to making sure we use our cache efficiently we also want to have low overhead when applying the offset to pos, with c++ the tendency might be to use `std::vector` instead of dynamic memory for the soa components but the cost of `std::vector::operator[]` is more expensive in debug, and iterating with a raw pointer [is faster](https://www.asawicki.info/news_1691_efficient_way_of_using_stdvector) I'm not saying don't use stl, it just has some performance caveats to be aware of.
-These details are important if you want to have millions of entities.
+Because the `translate_soa` function only uses the `pos` array we don't need to pollute our caches with `rot` and `scale` as we do in the aos version because of the data layout.
+But in addition to making sure we use our cache efficiently we also want to have low overhead when applying the offset to pos, with c++ the tendency might be to use `std::vector` instead of dynamic memory for the soa components but the cost of `std::vector::operator[]` is more expensive in debug and iterating with a raw pointer [is faster](https://www.asawicki.info/news_1691_efficient_way_of_using_stdvector).
+I'm not saying don't use stl, it just has some performance caveats to be aware of, these details are important if you want to have millions of entities.

 ## Pure(ish) free functions